Annapurna Sanctuary Trek - 14 Days

 Additional Info

-How challenging is the Annapurna Sanctuary trek, and Who can join?
+How challenging is the Annapurna Sanctuary trek, and who can join?

-The approximate total trek distance of the Annapurna Sanctuary trek is about 130 Kilometers.
-It involves around 80 Kilometers from Nayapul to Annapurna base camp via Poon Hill and around 50 Kilometers from Base camp to Nayapul.
+The approximate total trek distance of the Annapurna Sanctuary trek is about 130 kilometers.
+It involves around 80 kilometers from Nayapul to Annapurna Base Camp via Poon Hill and around 50 kilometers from Base Camp to Nayapul.
 Based on the itinerary and elevation we gain, there will be five to eight hours of walking each day on the hike.
 This trek includes many ups and downs on stone steps, and the physical challenge is more significant than the walking hours and distance.

 Personal and Warm Gear on two two-week Adventure to Base Camp with Poon Hill

-Mountain Monarch provides a warm sleeping bag with a fleece liner and warm jackets to keep you warm and cozy from the freezing temperature.
-We also provide a complementary trek duffle bag to keep your trek gear, which a porter will carry for you while on the Annapurna Sanctuary adventure.
 Besides the warm gear we provide on the trip, you need some personal gear for the hike.
-Such gear includes trekking pants, thermal base layers, fleece jackets, waterproof shells, woolen hats, gloves, buff, sunglasses, sun cream, headlamps, a sturdy backpack, and trekking boots.
+Such gear includes trekking pants, thermal base layers, fleece jackets, waterproof shells, woolen hats, gloves, a buff, sunglasses, sun cream, headlamps, a sturdy backpack, and trekking boots.

-Though Annapurna Sanctuary offers a dreamland for trekkers around the globe, all trekkers need to overcome the common challenges in the journey.
-Such common challenges include steep ascents and descents on many stone steps, which can be harsh on knees and legs.
-The trail condition can be uneven, rocky, and slippery, mainly during the winter and monsoon time.
-The unpredictable Himalayan weather changes rapidly from sunny days to a foggy or snowy day within a few hours.
-The teahouse accommodation on this trek is basic and limited, and it often gets crowded during the peak seasons.
-There are limited food options and basic hygienic standards in teahouse kitchens, so it is recommended that you stick with properly cooked vegetarian meals.
-Acute Mountain Sickness could be an issue above 3500 meters; thus, staying rehydrated and going slow on longer walking routes to proper acclimations.
+There are limited food options and basic hygienic standards in the teahouse kitchens, so it is recommended that you stick with properly cooked vegetarian meals.
+Acute Mountain Sickness could be an issue above 3500 meters; thus, staying rehydrated and going slow on longer walking routes to proper acclimatization.
 Trekking with an experienced guide and reliable company with proper safety backup is the best way to experience the memorable journey to the Annapurna Sanctuary.
+If you are seeking one such trustworthy team of Himalayan weather, Mountain Monarch has your back all the time, including for Island Peak climbing, Mera Peak climbing, and Lobuche Peak climbing.

-Internet, Recharging Electronic Devices, and Hot Shower
+Internet, Recharging Electronic Devices, and Hot Shower in the Annapurna Trekking Region

 Route Map